jenish-aur-code/RESUME/README.md

 # RESUME
-All new updatee Resume uploading in this REPO.
+All new updated Resume uploading in this REPO.